ybanens/digital-tools/content/3-analysis.md

 ## Pre-analysis

-{% include alert.md text="Before you really go to work on your data, you should be sure that it is clean and usable" color="info" %}
+{% include alert.md text="Before you really go to work on your data, you should be sure that it is clean and usable." color="info" %}

 {% capture text %}
 [OpenRefine](https://openrefine.org/) is a free, open-source tool for cleaning messy data.
 Do you have a survey data set with responses like 'no', nah', 'not really', and 'n/a' that all mean the same thing?
 Or rows of data that need to be split or combined?
 OpenRefine is very good at tidying this sort of thing.